bdoneq7/godsofaumin/README.md

 ## Deployment

-The app will be accessible from https://www.godsofaumin.com "Gods of Aumin"
+The app will be accessible from https://www.godsofaumin.com

 ## License
 Private.